TomaszZiola/java-build-automaton/README.md

 ## ⚠️ Security and Limitations

-- Secrets: There is currently no verification of the GitHub webhook signature/secret.
-Do not expose this endpoint publicly without adding signature validation.
+- Secrets: GitHub webhook HMAC SHA-256 signature validation is implemented and enforced by a filter when a secret is configured.
+  - Set `app.github.webhook-secret` to enable validation.
+In dev, `app.github.allow-missing-webhook-secret=true` allows skipping it (see `application-dev.properties`).
+  - In production, set a strong secret and keep `app.github.allow-missing-webhook-secret=false`.
 - Execution: Builds run on the host using your local Gradle and Git, in the configured working directory.
 There is no sandboxing or container isolation yet.
 Use only with trusted repositories.
 - Logging: Build logs are captured and stored with each build; general application logs go to stdout.
 No retention/capping policies are implemented yet.